Broadcasting colourings on trees. A combinatorial view: Full Coupling

 \item For each $i$ such that $L_X(i)=q$ and $L_Y(i)=c$ reveal whether $L^i_X$ and $L^i_Y$ is ``bad'' or not.
 We use coupling such that the result of revelation to be the same for both $L^i_X$ and $L^i_Y$.

 \item For each pair of bad lists $(L^i_X,L^i_y)$ reveal whether they are ``rescuable''.
-We use coupling such that the result of revelation to be the same for both $L^i_X$ and $L^i_Y$.
-The coupling is so that {\em the set of colours in $[k]\backslash \{c,q\}$ that are not used to be the same for both rescuable lists $L^i_X,L^i_Y$}.
+The coupling is so that the colours in $[k]\{c,q\}$ are chosen independently from each list.

-\item Partition the non-bad $L^j_X$s and $L^j_Y$s to (maximal) equally sized sets.
-The partitions are as many as the rescuable pairs and each rescuable pair is associated to exactly one partition.
-That is, the rescuable pair $(L^i_X,L^i_Y)$ is associated to a set of indices $A_i\subseteq [d]$ such that the following holds: For any $t\in A_i$ $L^t_X$ and $L^t_Y$ belong to partition associated to $(L^i_X,L^i_Y)$.
+\item If there are $T$ rescuable pairs, partition the non-bad $L^j_X$s and $L^j_Y$s to $T$ (maximal) equally sized parts.
+Each rescuable pair is associated to exactly one part.
+That is, the rescuable pair $(L^i_X,L^i_Y)$ is associated to a set of indices $A_i\subseteq [d]$ such that the following holds: For any $t\in A_i$ $L^t_X$ and $L^t_Y$ belong to the partition associated to $(L^i_X,L^i_Y)$.

 \item For each $i$ and for each $j\in A_i$ we reveal if the pair $(L^j_X, L^j_Y)$ consists of $i$-special lists.
 We use coupling such that either both lists in the pair are $i$-special or both are not.